moodleou/moodle-qtype_combined/README.md

 ## Requirements

-You will need to install at least one question type that can be used as a sub question, you can use any of the latest versions of these question types as sub questions:
+You will need to install at least one question type that can be used as a sub-question, you can use any of the latest versions of these question types as sub-questions:

 * Select missing words - which is now part of the standard Moodle release.
 * [Pattern match](https://moodle.org/plugins/qtype_pmatch)